José Pardo y Barreda: 1904 elections

-Piérola, after giving a series of vibrant speeches, withdrew shortly before the elections, citing lack of guarantees.With no opposition, José Pardo won the election with 100% of the vote.
+Piérola, after giving a series of vibrant speeches, withdrew shortly before the elections, citing lack of guarantees.
+With no opposition, José Pardo won the election with 100% of the vote.

 First Presidency (1904-1908)

 José Pardo was 40 years old when he assumed the presidency, on 24 September 1904.
 His government was respectful of the law, institutions, and liberty, though his political aim was to create a Civilista Party government, and not a national one.

 During his government, he allowed wide freedom of the press.
 The opposition newspapers against the government, El Liberal, by Augusto Durand, and La Prensa, founded in 1903 by Pedro de Osma and since 1905 was directed by Alberto Ulloa Cisneros, a fiery and combative journalist.
 But this opposition was made within of the frameworks of the law, without breaking it excessively.
 Because of this, Pardo was able to make some trips to provinces, something no democratically elected president had ever done.

-Pardo had three government cabinets, the longest duration of them being presided by Augusto B. Leguia until July of 1907, when he resigned to prepare for his presidential candidacy.The second cabinet, headed by Agustín Tovar Aguilar, lasted only from August to October of 1907, and the third and final cabinet, headed by Carlos Washburn, lasted less than a year.
+Pardo had three government cabinets, the longest duration of them being presided by Augusto B. Leguia until July 1907, when he resigned to prepare for his presidential candidacy.The second cabinet, headed by Agustín Tovar Aguilar, lasted only from August to October 1907, and the third and final cabinet, headed by Carlos Washburn, lasted less than a year.
 During this period the struggles increased in the parliament between the Civilista Party and the Democratic Party.

 The important works and events of the government were: